tanmayR18/gifs-generator/README.md

 ## Tech Stack

-**Client:** Html, Tailwind CSS, Javascript and React.js
+**Client:** Html, Tailwind CSS, Javascript, and React.js

 **Server:** None

 ## Usage

-Click on the link given below or follow the instrucations given below to run the project locally.
+Click on the link given below or follow the instructions given below to run the project locally.